Editorial and Revision Process

 Research briefs are published in the fall issue of Inquiry.
 Typically, these briefs require one to two rounds of revision and mentor approval before publication.
-The submission deadline for the first draft of a research brief is October 1.
-The anticipated publication date of the fall issue is mid-November.
+The submission deadline for the first draft of a research brief is October 15.

 Research articles and commentaries are published in the spring issue of Inquiry.
 For these longer pieces of writing, more extensive writing and revising are required.
 Author/staff editor teams work together beginning in fall semester and continuing through March of spring semester.
 During this time, student editors and mentors also review drafts and verify the research methods and results described.
 Authors can expect to perform four to five rounds of revision on articles and commentaries.
 Staff editors offer guidance and try to ensure that both authors and student editors are learning how to better communicate and express themselves.